 Groundhog Day and the End of Winter

 Each year thousands of people flock to Punxsutawney, Pennsylvania to observe Punxsutawney Phil’s prediction.
-According to forklore, if it is cloudy when the groundhog emerges; spring will come early.
+According to folklore, if it is cloudy when the groundhog emerges; spring will come early.
 If it’s sunny, the groundhog will see its own shadow and return to its burrow for six more weeks of winter.
 For much of the east coast, winter has been mild and warm.
 The likelihood of seeing a true winter seemed improbable until the most recent storm hit.
 Do you think Phil will come out of his burrow and see his own shadow tomorrow?
 In honor of our furry, predictive friend here are some fun facts.

 - Groundhog Day was adopted in the U.S. in 1887.
 Clymer H. Freas, Punxsutawney’s newspaper editor began promoting the town’s groundhog as the official “Groundhog Day meteorologist.”